No, you can't just walk from point A to point B. Sorry.

 - The most trope-fitting being Razorfen Downs, with the last 45 minutes spent climbing a tacked-on ascending spiral ramp.

 - The tunnels of Ape Atoll in "Monkey Madness" just winding and winding, with traps and hostile creatures at every turn.

 - Optional in the Ourania Runecrafting complex: There's a short and straight path to the altar camped by hostiles, or you can take a long winding path over a pool of magma that bypasses them.

 - Unlike many areas in the base game, in the Heavensward expansion (and some parts of Stormblood) for Final Fantasy XIV, most of the areas past Foundation will have a velvet-rope series of paths, requiring a player go to way out of their way in order to reach their destinations.
 Once a player has all of the Aetheryte points in an area unlocked, however (something which, naturally, requires the completion of most of the area), they can simply fly everywhere.

 - ROM hacks (especially of Super Mario World) and Nintendo Hard platform games are the kings of this, utilizing both the ping pong path and the velvet rope path to near ridiculous degrees to make sure every possible part of each room is filled with more and more narrow jumps and instant death spikes.
 And in some even worse cases, you have to go right back through said maze with an item or after an action is taken the other side.

-- Super Mario Bros. has this with the block trains/snakes in some of the castles in Super Mario World, New Super Mario Bros and quite a few Mario World hacks, which have Mario riding a moving train of blocks that pretty much goes the long way round a huge room past a ton of obstacles.
-New Super Mario Bros even had one in one of the tower levels which went right, up one block, left, up another block, ad nauseum for a while before moving on upwards.
+- The series has this with the block trains/snakes in some of the castles in Super Mario World, all New Super Mario Bros. games and quite a few Mario World hacks, which have Mario riding a moving train of blocks that goes the long way round a huge room past a ton of obstacles.
+New Super Mario Bros. even has one in one of the tower levels which goes right, up one block, left, up another block, ad nauseam for a while before moving on upwards.